open-telemetry/oteps/text/0156-columnar-encoding.md

 ### Mapping OTEL Entities to Arrow Records

-Schema-compatible OTEL entities are batched into Apache Arrow RecordBatch.
-By schema-compatible, we mean a group of OTEL entities that all share the same exact field set (i.e. name, type, and metadata).
+OTEL entities are batched into Apache Arrow RecordBatch.
 An Apache Arrow RecordBatch is a combination of three things: a schema, a collection of structured data encoded in a columnar format, and a set of optional dictionaries.
 A dictionary is an efficient way to encode string (or binary) columns that have low cardinality.
 When used in the context of the Arrow IPC format, once the schema and dictionaries have been defined they can be omitted